An Unexpected Year Spent in AI

 Vicky Boykis has written an amazing, free book on building embeddings models.

 Prior to reading it, I assumed vector databases would dominate search and retrieval for anyone working with LLMs.
 The hype sold in 2023 was that vector databases would be the future of information retrieval.
-I now think the added complexity of building your own embeddings model

 But as I began working with embeddings and vector databases, the results didn’t seem to match to the hype.